-Before reading this article please note that we have full test banks for Computing Technology for All, Python, Java, C++ and Discrete Math.
+Before reading this article please note that we have full test banks for Computing Technology for All, Python, Java, C++, Operating Systems, and Discrete Math.

 zyBooks now supports the ability for instructors to create multiple-choice tests for their class using a set of questions created by our authors, for certain zyBook subjects.
 The tests that you create can be exported as a set of MS Word documents.
 Note that zyBooks does not provide a testing platform and tests cannot be taken and graded online in the zyBooks platform.
 Students do not have a "Tests" tab.
 You are able to distribute tests to students using whatever written or online means you wish.